Bolivia Ex-president Anez Arrested In coup Probe - UrduPoint

 "I inform the Bolivian people that Mrs. Jeanine Anez has already been apprehended and is currently in the hands of the police," government minister Carlos Eduardo del Castillo wrote on Twitter and Facebook.

-" - 'Illegal'- In the early hours of Saturday, Bolivian television showed images of Anez, not handcuffed, arriving at La Paz's El Alto airport, accompanied by Castillo and several police officers.

-In brief remarks to the press, she denounced her arrest as "illegal."
-She was later taken to a government ministry building to be questioned.
+She denounced her arrest as "illegal" in brief remarks to the press, before being taken to a government ministry building to be questioned.

 Anez's former energy minister Rodrigo Guzman and his justice counterpart Alvaro Coimbra, both listed on the prosecutor's warrant, were detained on Friday.